 We use two tools for measuring website speed: Pingdom Speed Test and Load Impact.
 Our tests are run with the most inexpensive plan available and a blank version of WordPress installed.
 By formatting our testing that way, our hope is to reduce as many variables as possible to get an accurate result.

 The power of the LiteSpeed servers shows here.
 WebHostingBuzz earned a 96 out of 100 from Pingdom Speed Test, and sits alongside MDDHosting, which also uses LiteSpeed servers (read our MDDHosting review).
 That said, WebHostingBuzz doesn’t offer as many layers of caching on its cheapest shared plan, so your speed will slow as your website is loaded with content.
+That’s why it missed our fastest web hosting guide.

 Load Impact had solid performance, too.
 Instead of testing a single data point, Load Impact sent 50 virtual users to the website over five minutes, testing for the number of requests fulfilled and the response times for each user.
 WebHostingBuzz did surprisingly well, fulfilling every request sent and maintaining a consistent response time.